 As changes in laws and regulations are beyond Vesteda’s direct control, the main focus in addressing this risk is identifying and discussing possible changes and alerting and preparing the organisation.
 This is realised through our multiple contacts with the sector association IVBN and contacts with city councils, politicians, developers, etc. Where relevant, we take the effect of potential changes in laws and regulation into account in our business planning, including impact analyses and stress testing, where relevant.

-With respect to the risk regarding rental regulation, we do take an active role in the affordability debate, together with the IVBN, and we once again voluntarily capped the annual rent increase in 2020.
+With respect to the risk regarding rental regulation, we take an active role in the affordability debate, together with the IVBN.
 We believe it is important to behave as a socially responsible investor and to highlight the role we have in responsibly investing pension savings and insurance premiums entrusted to us by our participants in residential real estate for middle-income tenants.

 Risk: Homes are not compliant with legislation

-Our homes do not comply with legislation with respect to climate mitigation and sustainability.
+Our homes cannot meet all requirements set by (EU) legislation with respect to climate mitigation and sustainability.

 Vesteda has implemented a number of internal controls for this specific risk, the most important of which are: